1967 Penny Value Checker: Errors List, “SMS” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The detailed auction record chart demonstrates the consistent market performance of these specialized coins across different grade levels.
+The detailed auction record chart demonstrates consistent market performance of these specialized coins across different grade levels.

 1967 SMS Special Strike CAM Penny Value